mathlon26/BetterInterfaces/README.md

 A powerful and flexible menu system for Minecraft plugins built on the Bukkit/Spigot API.
 BetterInterfaces provides an easy-to-use, event-driven API for creating dynamic GUIs with features like menu navigation, pageable menus, event handling, and more.

+This documentation is not battle tested, please create as much issues as you want and I will try to fix it as soon as possible.

 ## Table of Contents